AI Video Generation in 2026: A Practical Guide to the Best Models

 Best for: Photorealistic output, creative direction, high-fidelity stills-to-video

 Getting started: Borrow language from real cinematography.
 "EXT.
-CITY STREET - NIGHT — wide shot, neon reflections on wet pavement, a lone figure walks away from camera, anamorphic widescreen" will get you further than a generic description.
+CITY STREET - NIGHT — wide shot, neon reflections on wet pavement, a lone figure walks away from camera, anamorphic widescreen" will get you further than a generic 1-line description.

 Made by: Kuaishou